Billionaire Liberal Activist Tom Steyer Will Not Run For President In 2020

 Steyer was also one of at least 13 Trump critics who were targeted with crude mail bombs last October.
 A suspect in that case is awaiting trial.

-In what's expected to be a crowded Democratic primary, Massachusetts Sen. Elizabeth Warren became the first major candidate to declare she was exploring a bid last month.
+In what is expected to be a crowded Democratic primary, Massachusetts Sen. Elizabeth Warren became the first major candidate to declare she was exploring a bid last month.
 Steyer joins former Massachusetts Gov. Deval Patrick among those passing on a run for the White House.

 NPR's Scott Detrow contributed reporting to this story.